pyodide/pyodide-build-environment-nightly/README.md

 #### Debug builds

-For debugging purposes, you can also use the debug build environment:
+For debugging purposes, you can also use the debug version of the cross build environment:

 ```bash
 pip install pyodide-build